frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 (event,state) -> behavior

-Unlike state functions, event handlers have no formal internal structure around state.
-This lack of structure actually makes it easy to slip between one state and another by performing arbitrary boolean tests and updating data values in an ad hoc manner.
+Unlike state functions, event oriented software have no formal internal structure around state.
+This lack of structure makes it easy to slip between one state and another by performing arbitrary boolean tests and updating data values in an ad hoc manner.
 This lack of structure is liberating when systems are simple, but becomes the definition of "spaghetti code" when they